kragen/dernocua/text/energy-autonomous-computing.md

 quad-SPI 128-mebibyte GigaDevice GD5F1GQ4RF9IGR][71], the [US$1
 45-ns/25000-ns 48-pin parallel 128-mebibyte Cypress
-S34MS01G200TFI900][72] (whose datasheet has been memory-holed from Cypress’s site but [a datasheet for a clone of which I found on Mouser via Yandex][73] after filling out a captcha in Cyrillic), and the [US$2.30 50MHz quad-SPI 128-mebibyte Micron MT29F1G01ABBFDWB-IT:F TR][74] whose [datasheet I found the same way][75].
+S34MS01G200TFI900][72] (whose datasheet has been memory-holed from Cypress’s site but [I found a datasheet for a clone on Mouser via Yandex][73] after filling out a captcha in Cyrillic), and the [US$2.30 50MHz quad-SPI 128-mebibyte Micron MT29F1G01ABBFDWB-IT:F TR][74] whose [datasheet I found the same way][75].